wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 ****

     VERSION DATE        TYPE    CHANGES
+	2.5.5   2013/03/19  UPDATE	Added multiple ei8t destinations for submissions
+	                            Added new shortcode definition for the above.
-	2.5.4   2013/01/23  UPDATE	Update methods for calling and using jQuery 2.5.3   2013/01/23  UPDATE	Skip youtube URLs when autolinking add in wpdb->prepare statements to prevent mysql errors
+	                    BUG-FIX Resolved issues with xmlrpc user from errors introduced with wp v3.5.1 2.5.4   2013/01/23  UPDATE	Update methods for calling and using jQuery 2.5.3   2013/01/23  UPDATE	Skip youtube URLs when autolinking add in wpdb->prepare statements to prevent mysql errors